Grain-Free Soft Baked Pretzels

 - Bring a medium size pot of water to a boil.
 Gently place one pretzel into the boiling water.
 Wait for the pretzel to float completely at the top and then carefully scoop it out and place it back on the parchment paper.
 Repeat with the remaining pretzels.

-- Scramble the egg wash egg with 1 teaspoon of water.
-Thoroughly brush the egg wash over a pretzel and immediately sprinkle on some flaky sea salt.
+- Scramble an egg with 1 teaspoon of water for a traditional egg wash.
+Thoroughly brush your desired "wash" over a pretzel and immediately sprinkle on some flaky sea salt.
 Repeat with the remaining pretzels.

-- Bake the pretzels for 25-28 minutes until they are golden brown and serve warm!
+- Bake the pretzels for 25-28 minutes until they are golden brown.
+Serve warm!

 - Room Temperature: Pretzels will stay fresh for 12 hours if left at room temperature uncovered.
 If left uncovered for longer, they will start to dry out and get crumbly.

-- Freeze: The pretzels can be frozen immediately after they are cool in order to preserve the salt while storing them for an extended period of time.
+- Freezer: The pretzels can be frozen immediately after they are cool in order to preserve the salt while storing for an extended period of time.

 So, have you made this recipe yet?
 Be sure to share your best photo experience in the comment box below (or on any of our recipes!) for a chance to win one of our monthly giveaways!